IBM-Bluemix-Docs/containers/cs_health.md

   </tbody>
 </table>

-When you configure logging through the UI, you must specify an org and space.
-If you want to enable logging at the account level, you can do so through the CLI.
+To configure logging through the UI, you must specify an org and space.
+To enable logging at the account level, use the CLI.
 {: tip}

 ### Before you begin
+{: #before-forwarding}

 1. Verify permissions.
 If you specified a space when you created the cluster or the logging configuration then both the account owner and {{site.data.keyword.containershort_notm}} key owner need Manager, Developer, or Auditor permissions in that space.
   * If you don't know who the {{site.data.keyword.containershort_notm}} key owner is, run the following command.